Jiblly101/Acellus_AP_chemistry_calculator/README.md

-YES, I know my code is a mess and I want to make it better but I don't know how to use arrays also, yes I know that I use bools when I should use chars in the beigining, that is because I forgot how to use chars, so yeah
+YES, I know my code is a mess and I want to make it better but I don't know how to use arrays also, yes I know that I use bools when I should use chars in the beigining, that is because I forgot how to use chars, so yeah also, yes it it not even close to being any sembelence of doneness